Skip to main content

 How are outbound calls attributed?

-Outbound first touches (ex.
-Sales team reaching out to potential customers) will show as a first touch unless session data reveals when the customer calls again that they had interacted with advertising before the outbound call.
+Outbound first touches (e.g., the sales team reaching out to potential customers) will show as first touches unless session data reveals when the customer calls again that they interacted with advertising before the outbound call.
 The outbound call will still be recorded in the visitor timeline.

 How have Apple's in-app tracking updates in iOS 14+ affected what can be tracked?